slicervm/docs.slicervm.com/docs/examples/gpu-ollama.md

 sudo -E slicer up ./ollama-gpu.yaml
 ```

+Note: adding PCI devices will add a boot delay of a few seconds vs. microVMs without any PCI devices.
+To monitor this, run `ping` in the background or `sudo fstail /var/log/slicer/` to see when the dmesg messages start appearing.

 Then, as usual, add the route on your workstation so you can connect via SSH.

 ```bash